What is International SOS (ISOS)?

 The Global Risk Ratings are intended to provide travelers with safety, security, and health advice for their destination(s).
 Travelers should visit the ISOS Global Risk Ratings to determine the highest level of risk of their proposed location.
 (Location can refer to country, city, or region.)

-University policy requires students traveling to locations defined as Medium, High, and Extreme Risk to have their itinerary reviewed by ISOS.
+University policy requires students and employees (Officers of Administration and Support Staff) traveling to locations defined as Medium, High, and Extreme Risk to have their itinerary reviewed by ISOS.
 While this is required for Students, Officers or Administration and Support Staff, it is highly recommended for faculty.

-Per the current International Travel Restrictions, registration in ISOS MyTrips is required for all travelers on CU-related travel or while conducting any CU-related international activities.
+Per the International Travel Planning Policy, registration in ISOS MyTrips is required for all travelers on CU-related travel or while conducting any CU-related international activities.
 This registration provides the university with the traveler’s trip details and allows our office to assist in an emergency.

 International SOS offers a training hub for those preparing to go abroad.
 Courses range in topics such as Food and Water Safety, Hotel Safety, Petty Crime, and more.